Tsi-Bo/Small-Scale-Projects/README.md

 # Small Scale Projects
 ## _A reccord of personal projects_

 This website is a collection of small to medium sized projects I'm actively working on during my learning process.

 It contains :

-- HTML / CSS
+- Basic web development languages like HTML / CSS / JavaScript.
-- JavaScript
+- Documentation and explanations associated with the projects.
-- Other Front-End development ideas
+- Front-End development ideas.

 ## How is it important ?

-- Keeps a chronological reccord of my progress over the months
+- Keeps a chronological reccord of my progress over the months.
-- Gives a direct and "tangible" overview of my understanding of programming languages
+- Gives a direct and "tangible" overview of my understanding of programming languages.
-- Motivates me by showcasing the work and making it accessible to anyone
+- Motivates me by showcasing the work and making it accessible to anyone.

 ## Courses undertaken

-Since I have never taken any coding classes at school, I decided to follow the selft-taught path.
+ Driven by an exponential motivation ang guided by mentors in the field, I decided to go on a self-taught journey.
 Here are the courses I have undertaken during the last couple of months.

 | Plugin | README |
 | ------ | ------ |